golden13/SmartCircuitBreaker/README.md

     'items' => [
         // The * corresponds to any item, excluding specified as a separate item '*' => [
-            'numberOfErrorsToOpen' => 2, // Threshold to open circuit breaker
+            // Threshold to open circuit breaker
+            'numberOfErrorsToOpen' => 5,

-            'ttlForFail' => 60, // after this amount of seconds, the status will be invalidated during the script init stage.
+            // after this amount of seconds, the status will be invalidated during the script init stage.
+            'ttlForFail' => 60,

-            'timeoutsToRetry' => [0,1,2,3,4,5,10,15,20,30,45,60], // List of timeouts in seconds
+            // List of timeouts in seconds
+            'timeoutsToRetry' => [0,1,2,3,4,5,10,15,20,30,45,60],

-            'storage' => 'file', // file | redis | memcache
+            // Storage type: 'file', 'redis' or 'memcache' 'storage' => 'file',
         ],
         /*
          *  Example of custom item: